649000/subtracker-rest-api/README.md

+# Subtracker - A subscription service tracker API

-## Subtracker
+## Overview

-As services are moving towards a subscription based revenue model, it becomes increasingly difficult for consumers to track the subscriptions one has signed up for.
-The aim of this application is to track subscriptions a user have, giving an overview on the subscription cost, subscription period and renewal date.
+As modern services shift towards subscription-based revenue models, managing diverse subscriptions becomes progressively intricate.
+Subtracker steps in to simplify this challenge, offering users a holistic view of their subscriptions.
+It provides comprehensive details such as costs, durations, and renewal dates in a streamlined manner.

-This particular repository host the backend aspect which is the REST API endpoint.
+This repository hosts the backend aspect, which comprises the REST API endpoints.

-#### Technologies
+## Technologies Utilized
-1. Spring Boot
-2. Spring Security
+* Spring Boot: For robust and efficient API development.
+* Spring Security: Ensuring secure authentication and access control.
-3. Spring Boot OAuth2 Resource Server
+* Spring Boot OAuth2 Resource Server: Enabling secure resource access via OAuth2.
-4. Lombok
-5. Maven
-6. Firebase Auth & Firestore
+* Lombok: Streamlining Java code through annotations to reduce boilerplate code.
+* Maven: Facilitating project management and build automation.
+* Firebase Auth & Firestore: Authentication service and database for secure user authentication and data storage.

 ## Installation and Setup Instructions
-Firebase service account is required and must be set as an environment varibale
+Firebase service account is required and must be set as an environment variable

-Example on setting environment variable on macOS:
+Example of setting environment variable on macOS:
 ```
 export GOOGLE_APPLICATION_CREDENTIAL=<JSON file goes here>
 ```